self-training-plan/drupal-training/README.md

-# 🛠️ 5-Day PHP Training Plan (Basic to Advanced with MVC, File Upload, HTML/CSS/JS)
+# 🛠️ 5-Day PHP Training Plan (Basic to Advanced with MVC)

 ## 📍 Overview